manjotpadda13/Manjot-Note-Taker/README.md

 ## Features

-Features of this application include the users ability to retrieve and save notes from/to a mock database.json file which will persist on page load unless deleted.
+Features of this application include the users ability to retrieve and save notes from to a mock database.json file